Making Regulations Readable

 Readable regulations help the public find requirements quickly and understand them easily.
 They increase compliance, strengthen enforcement, and decrease mistakes, frustration, phone calls, appeals, and distrust of government.
 Everyone gains.

-Of the seven techniques below for writing readably, two do the most to improve the look and sound of a regulation:
+These two writing techniques (of the 7 we discuss) do the most to improve the look and sound of a regulation:

 Craft the table of contents